The career archive of a NYC paramedic

 We have had many people fake seizures for us, for various reasons.
 Sometimes it’s to be dramatic, for others it’s an attempt at getting some Valium.
 We didn’t know the motivations for our current patient, but if he wanted Valium he’d have to do a better job at convincing us.

-We could still give him “the cocktail”, however, as we called it, for our “Altered Mental Status” protocol.
-At the time we carried Thiamine (vitamin B1) which was part of the cocktail triad, along with Dextrose (sugar) and Naloxone/Narcan (the drug that reverses the effects of opioids).
 It makes me sad that new paramedics will not have the ability to witness the placebo effect of the Thiamine wonder drug, since it has been taken out of our protocols currently.
 Thiamine was considered so benign that the board, who decide our protocols, found it to be an unnecessary expense.
 They had obviously never witnessed its miraculous efficacy.

 If the kid envisioned a future on the stage, he could have learned something from us that day.
 Having had so many opportunities to practice our own acting skills, I’d like to think we did our routine convincingly.
 We used the standard script developed for these occasions.
 It’s one that all paramedics seem to have subconsciously downloaded into our psyches, possibly acquired subliminally when learning our protocols.